esantanamat/jenkins-sonarqube-docker-project/README.md

 1. Terraform – Infrastructure as Code (IaC) for AWS provisioning

-1 .AWS EC2 – Virtual machines to run Jenkins, SonarQube, and other components
+1. AWS EC2 – Virtual machines to run Jenkins, SonarQube, and other components

 1. Git – Version control for source code